bdwilliamson/academic-kickstart/content/project/clinical-trials/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 title: Statistical Methods for Clinical Trials
 subtitle: ""
+date: "2020-07-13"
+external_link: ""

 summary: Statistical methods for clinical trials research and results from collaborative studies.
-date: "2020-07-13"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.